ithinkandicode/bloodstained-www/README.md

 - Add bools for canBeBought, canBeSold, hasIcon
 - Add more string data, see Notes below
 - Add pages for general info
+- Add all details for Arts (MP cost, isContinuous, input delay)

 ## Arts